nachiketdixit/Arvato_Customer_Segmentation/README.md

 ## Arvato Customer Segmentation Report - A Data Science Capstone Project
-Arvato is a company that provides financial services, Information Technology (IT) services, and Supply Chain Management (SCM) solutions for business customers on a global scale.
-It develops and implements innovative solutions with a focus on automation and data analytics.
+Arvato is an internationally active services company that develops and implements innovative solutions for business customers from around the world.
+These include SCM solutions, financial services and IT services, which are continuously developed with a focus on innovations in automation as well as data and analytics.

 ## Table of Contents
 - [Project Overview](#project-overview)